REWIND MAY: SHOULD YOU SEE YOUR CHILDHOOD MUSIC HERO ON TOUR?

 The Music You Leave Behind – that’s P-music, right?
-But eventually, you become old enough to know better, to know that everything comes right back around anyway, and so it is with the P-word – and no, we’re not even talking Prog.
-We’re talking about music’s other Big P … POP.
-Because when there’s a pop star – OK, the pop star – from your yoof, the one you first really got in to, on tour playing THAT album, do you go?
-Dunno dunno ditto dunno, so to delay things further we’ll hop to another kind of pop: Iggy.
+Pop music.
+But eventually, you become old enough to know better than to leave it behind because everything comes back around anyway.
+But when there’s a pop star – OK, the pop star – from your youth, the one you first really got into, on tour playing THE album, do you go?
+Do you shell out for the live senior version or just stick with album youth version?
+Dunno dunno dunno, so to delay things further we’ll hop to another kind of pop: Iggy.

 He was on these shores the other week and if you’ve seen any clips from his current tour, you’ll see a man who looks like he’s fighting the limitations of his own body and yet, when he’s let loose near a stage, he still can’t fucking stop himself, even at this late hour in life.
 Crowd surf at the Albert Hall, was it?
 His gigs are one-man war zones, yet the reason Iggy’s out there at all – maybe for the last time, who knows? – is Post Pop Depression, and now that we’ve had two whole months to live with it, we can say for sure how great a record it is.
 When he hooked up with Homme last year, he can’t have known about Bowie’s accelerating endtime – not really – but in a Blackstar world, Post Pop Depression seems to know, seems to tell, seems to share.
 Something.
 About finality?
 Perhaps.
 PPD is ghostly, though deserted rather than haunted…a slow erosion, a fading print.
 Still got an edge though, and what makes it work is a band who feel the space (desert influence?) and play with and around it with a richness that Iggy’s solo voice – the post-confrontation, post-exposure, post-Stooges voice – finally deserves.